quimnuss/EcoDuet/README.md

 ## Next steps

 [ ] Make an empty map where you get the Elder tree seed and you can plant it (and gain the plant hability).
+[x] Make a procedural map for the tree Elder
+[ ] Add three pedestal actors, if the player places three trees there, the tree seed will appear and or the tree Elder will appear.
+Or maybe the Elder tree should be there already.

 ### Fase 0